Democrats, protesters gather in Chicago to cheer, challenge Harris and Biden

 She will be in Chicago for much of the week, but will make a side trip to Milwaukee on Tuesday for a campaign event, returning to Chicago to hear her husband, Doug Emhoff, address the convention that night.

-The Trump campaign will barnstorm the key battleground states during convention week to try to steal the spotlight away from Harris and highlight some of the policy issues where Republicans hold a polling advantage.
+Trump will barnstorm the key battleground states during convention week to try to steal the spotlight away from Harris.

-Some major allies and donors have been urging Trump to steer clear of racial and gender-based insults on Harris and focus his attacks instead on her policy record.
+Some major allies and donors have been urging Trump to steer clear of racial and gender-based insults of Harris and focus his attacks instead on her policy record.

-Trump’s Michigan event will be in Howell, a city struggling to move past its racist history, including Ku Klux Klan rallies in the 1970s and 1980s.
-Last month, about a dozen white supremacists chanted “Heil Hitler” and carried signs such as “White Lives Matter” during a march through downtown.

-Another group of demonstrators shouted, “We love Hitler, we love Trump” from a highway overpass in a nearby town, according to local media.
+On Monday, he said he would reduce crime in cities like Chicago.
+"THIS IS A WAR ZONE, AND WILL BE HANDLED ACCORDINGLY," he wrote on social media.

 The drought, which started in early 2024, has hit crop and livestock production, causing food shortages and damaging the wider economies